Mickey Mouse: Creation

-Mickey Mouse was created as a replacement for Oswald the Lucky Rabbit, an earlier cartoon character that was created by the Disney studio but owned at the time by Universal Pictures.
-Charles Mintz served as a middleman producer between Disney and Universal through his company, Winkler Pictures, for the series of cartoons starring Oswald.
-In a February 1928 meeting with Mintz to renew the Oswald contract, Disney was met by a disappointing budget cut proposal, along with Mintz's revelation that several of the most important Disney animators were coming over to his studio.
-Among the few who stayed at the Disney studio were animator Ub Iwerks, apprentice artist Les Clark, and Wilfred Jackson.
+Mickey Mouse was created as a replacement for Oswald the Lucky Rabbit, an earlier cartoon character that was created by Walt Disney and Ub Iwerks for Universal Pictures during their time at Winkler Pictures.
+In an unsuccessful February 1928 meeting with Winkler producer Charles Mintz to negotiate a higher budget, he left in disappointment, only to find that Mintz secretly convinced his staff to move to an in-house studio.
+Among the few who refused and stayed with him were animator Ub Iwerks, apprentice artist Les Clark, and Wilfred Jackson.

 A new character was workshopped out of necessity and in relative secret.
 Various myths exist of Walt Disney's inspiration for Mickey (including some which were likely ghostwritten), such as that the starving artist drew inspiration from a tame mouse (or pair of mice) at his desk at Laugh-O-Gram Studio in Kansas City, Missouri, or that he undertook a romantic search for inspiration on the train ride home from his disappointing meeting with Mintz.
 At Disney's behest, Iwerks sketched new character ideas based on various animals such as dogs and cats, but none of these appealed to Disney.
 A female cow and male horse were rejected, as was a male frog.
 (Note: These were later repurposed as Clarabelle Cow, Horace Horsecollar, and Iwerks' Flip the Frog.)
 In 1925, Hugh Harman drew some sketches of mice around a photograph of Walt Disney, reputedly based on Disney's own designs (similar to those he included on family birthday cards).
 These inspired Iwerks to create a new mouse character for Disney.